syxli/Classical-Chinese-Quatrain-GAN/README.md

 * Loop
   * Turn discriminator training back on and run through steps again

-### Roadblocks
+## Roadblocks
 Tensorflow GPU wasn't working for me.
 Although my "image" size was considerably smaller, so was my computing power.
-For reference, the type of GAN used to generate the above
+For reference, the type of GAN used to generate the above cats take approximately the below training times for the default configuration using Tesla V100 GPUs.

 | GPUs | 1024&times;1024  | 512&times;512    | 256&times;256    |
 | :--- | :--------------  | :------------    | :------------    |